b-geo/DEC-P2/README.md

 ![images/er_diagram.png](images/er_diagram.png)

 ## How I would improve this project
-- More tests
+- More tests with dbt
-- Logging to S3 or a RDS
+- Logging to S3 or RDS
-- Slowly Changing Dimension Type 2
+- Slowly Changing Dimension Type 2 (just didn't get time)
+- More documentation within my SQL queries